 The revenue is also more interesting and this sort of sales strategy is often preferred by more demanding, result oriented and less sensitive to pricing clients!
 As results tend to be better and faster due to a clear systematisation between background, limitations, goals and ELT expertise, the results and word of mouth are considerably higher.
 My professional experience and networking allow me to say that there is a considerable demand for this sort of sales strategy and service delivery in the market.
 Moreover, when consultative sales is used with accurate marketing techniques and focused on the right niche, sales conversion can be very high yielding extremelly positive financial results.

-If you want to go deeper down the rabbit hole and become more proficient in sales strategies in the ELT industry, please check our course on sales strategies.
+If you want to go deeper down the rabbit hole and become more proficient in sales strategies in the ELT industry, please check our course becoming a more professional teacherpreneur.
 Just click on the image below:

 What are your thoughts on consultative sales?
 Have you used any of the stages mentioned?
 Would you like to implement it in your sales?
 Let me know your view on the topic by writing in the comment session below ?